SenteraLLC/file-upload-examples/README.md

 Full documentation of this workflow can be found [here](https://api.sentera.com/api/getting_started/uploading_files.html)

 ## Multi-Part Workflow
-There are four basic steps for uploading a file in multiple parts, and thenusing it with Sentera FieldAgent:
+There are four basic steps for uploading a file in multiple parts, and then using it with Sentera FieldAgent:

 1. **Create a multi-part file upload** - Request to begin a multi-part file upload to Sentera's cloud storage.
 2. **Upload the file in parts** - Upload parts of a file directly to Sentera's cloud storage by first requesting credentials for uploading a file part, and then uploading the file part using a pre-signed upload URL.